Hip and Groin Pain

 - You will receive thorough and comprehensive assessment

-- Hands on stretching and mobilizing to relieve your pain and return your movement
+- Hands on stretching and mobilising to relieve your pain and return your movement

 - Progressive, goal-orientated exercise programs using our rehabilitation gym to ensure complete recovery

-- Hip and Groin injuries can present as sharp, acute intermittent pain to dull deep aching constant pain
+- Hip and Groin injuries can present as a range of symptoms.
+A sharp, acute intermittent pain all the way through to a deep, aching constant pain.

 - Can present as pain or tightness, deep inside the hip joint, buttock, thigh, groin and even referring as far as the inside of your knee.